HewlettPackard/OpenShift-on-SimpliVity/README.md

 hpe-worker3   ansible_host=10.15.152.216
 ```

-Then run the Ansible playbook to deply the new worker nodes:
+Then run the Ansible playbook to deploy the new worker nodes:

 ```bash
 cd OpenShift-on-SimpliVity